Mother (Pink Floyd song): Plot

 The Wall tells the story of Pink, an embittered and alienated rock star.
-As told through the song "Mother", part of Pink's sense of alienation comes from being raised by an overprotective single mother, who lost her husband, Pink's father, in World War II.
+As told through the song "Mother", part of Pink's sense of alienation comes from being raised by an overprotective single mother, who lost her husband, Pink's father, in the Second World War.
 The song narrates a conversation by Pink (voiced by Waters) and his mother (voiced by Gilmour).
-The listener learns of the overprotectiveness of Pink's mother, who is helping Pink build his wall to try to protect him from the outside world, evidenced by the line "Of course Momma's gonna help build the wall," spoken by Pink's mother.
+The listener learns of the overprotectiveness of Pink's mother, who is helping Pink build his wall to try to protect him from the outside world, evidenced by the line "Of course Momma's gonna help build the wall", spoken by Pink's mother.
 She insists that Pink stay by her side even after he grows up, and cannot stand it when Pink eventually grows older and falls in love.

 Film version

 For the film, the song was re-recorded completely with the exception of David Gilmour's guitar solo.
 One line of the lyrics, "Is it just a waste of time", became "Mother, am I really dying", as the original LP lyrics read.
 This change ties in with a brief subplot in the film where Pink contracts a fever after caring for a sick rat that died from it.